AkshithaReddy1899/Microverse-Leader-Board/README.md

 To clone this repo: You need to have git installed in your system.

 - git clone the repo in your terminal by: `gh repo clone AkshithaReddy1899/Microverse-Leader-Board`
+- run `npm install` to install the required packages
 - navigate to
 `cd into the folder`